 In 1969, James Farmer, a lifelong Republican, was appointed by President Nixon to the post of Assistant Secretary of the U.S. Department of Health, Education and Welfare.
 The former civil rights activist soon became uncomfortable with both the Washington bureaucracy — which he believed moved far too slowly on major racial problems — and with the Nixon administration which crafted policy at odds with his views.
 Farmer resigned in 1970 to work on his memoir and teach at Mary Washington College in Virginia, a post he held until failing health forced his resignation in 1998.

 Farmer authored two books, Freedom When?
 (1965), and Lay Bare the Heart: An Autobiography of the Civil Rights Movement (1985).
 In the latter book, James Farmer closed his final chapter on his life by saying, “living was tenuous in the movement days, but the grasping at liberty, and the reaching toward happiness ennobled life for this nation.”
-James Farmer died in 1999.
+James Farmer died on July 9, 1999 in Fredericksburg, Virginia.
+He was 79.